Why is summer such a hotbed for the comparison game?

 In Colossians 3, after Paul reminds us to seek the things above, not earthly things, he instructs us to put to death a number of things that used to define our lives before we knew Christ.
 Then, in verse 12, he says, “Therefore, as God’s chosen ones, holy and dearly loved, put on compassion, kindness, humility, gentleness, and patience…” What if we took the critical thoughts we have about ourselves and asked God to help us see where others might struggle with the same thing?
 And we used that as an opportunity to connect rather than compare?
 What if we asked God for the grace to see the cool/fun things others are doing and be able to be happy for them rather than sad for us.

-This canvas and leather Bible cover isn't specifically about being chosen, but I love it and it's on sale!
+This canvas and leather Bible cover isn't specifically about being chosen, but I love it!
 It's beautiful and simple, and it helps keep my Bible/journal/pens/pencils/whatever all together so when I'm ready to sit down for some quiet time, it's all there and ready.